damonspencerroberts/damonspencerroberts/README.md

 ##### Recent grad of Le Wagon Full Stack Web Development Bootcamp in London!

+** Most of my current work since April with Weekendr.eu is on Gitlab on a private repo **

 - 🔭 My favourite languages/frameworks to use are **React, Rails and Python**.
 - 🌱 I’m currently learning more Python and plan to learn Golang soon.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/damon-roberts1997/) or damonspencerroberts@gmail.com